kerberos-io/cloud/README.md

 ## TURN/STUN

-Within Hub we allow streaming live from the edge to the cloud without port-forwarding.
-To make this work we are using a technology called WebRTC that leverages a TURN/STUN server.
+Within Hub, we allow streaming live from the edge to the cloud without port-forwarding.
+To make this work, we are using a technology called WebRTC that leverages a TURN/STUN server.

 ![hub-architecture](assets/images/livestream-hd.svg)

-To run a TURN/STUN we recommend installing coturn on a dedicated/stand-alone machine.
-The TURN/STUN server will make sure a connection from a Agent to a Hub viewer is established.
-More information on how to install coturn and configure it on a Ubuntu machine can be [found here](https://www.linuxbabe.com/linux-server/install-coturn-turn-server-spreed-webrtc).
+To run a TURN/STUN, we recommend installing coturn on a dedicated/stand-alone machine.
+The TURN/STUN server will make sure a connection from an Agent to a Hub viewer is established.
+More information on how to install coturn and configure it on an Ubuntu machine can be [found here](https://www.linuxbabe.com/linux-server/install-coturn-turn-server-spreed-webrtc).

     sudo apt install coturn
     systemctl status coturn
     sudo systemctl start coturn

-Make the appropriate changes in the `turnserver.conf`, for example the DNS name and user credentials.
+Make the appropriate changes in the `turnserver.conf`, for example, the DNS name and user credentials.

     sudo nano /etc/turnserver.conf

 ## Ingress

-Ingresses are needed to expose the Kerberos Hub front-end and api to the internet or intranet.
+Ingresses are needed to expose the Kerberos Hub front-end and API to the internet or intranet.
 We prefer nginx ingress but if you would prefer Traefik, that is perfectly fine as well.

 ### Nginx

-We'll use following helm chart `ingress-nginx` for setting up nginx in our cluster.
+We'll use the following helm chart `ingress-nginx` for setting up nginx in our cluster.

     helm upgrade --install ingress-nginx ingress-nginx \
     --repo https://kubernetes.github.io/ingress-nginx \
     --namespace ingress-nginx --create-namespace

-On AKS add following attribute, otherwise nginx will not be accessible through `LoadBalancer`.
-You will receive an not reachable error.
+On AKS add the following attribute, otherwise nginx will not be accessible through `LoadBalancer`.
+You will receive a not reachable error.

     --set controller.service.externalTrafficPolicy=Local

 # Hub

-So once you hit this step, you should have installed all previous defined dependencies.
+So once you hit this step, you should have installed all previously defined dependencies.
 Go to [the Hub helm chart repo](https://github.com/kerberos-io/helm-charts/blob/main/charts/hub), there you'll find all the relevant information for configuring and creating an instance of Hub.

 If you already know what to do, grab the latest `values.yaml` at the [Hub Helm chart repo](https://github.com/kerberos-io/helm-charts/blob/main/charts/hub/values.yaml), and reference it from your `helm install` or `helm upgrade` command.

-Install the Hub chart in a specific namespace and take into the values.yaml file.
+Install the Hub chart in a specific namespace and take into account the values.yaml file.

     helm install hub kerberos/hub --values values.yaml -n kerberos-hub --create-namespace